V-Cent/TTE/docs/tech/todps2.md

 #### Arena Edges

-The edges of the arena cancel any horizontal momentum when touched.
+The edges of the battle arena cancel any horizontal momentum when touched.
 This enables you to instantly change direction after touching the wall, without needing to do another jump.

 :::tagging{data-tags="{'media' : 'media/todps2/airWalking.mp4'}"}
 #### Air Walking
 :::

-Based on Arena Edges, the ceiling has an interesting effect.
+The ceiling of the battle arena also has an interesting effect.
 When in the air, reach the ceiling (possible with just normals and jumps) to have infinite jumps.
-Release guard button(if you have it pressed) then you can change direction midair, pretty fast.
+By releasing guard button (if you have it pressed), you can change direction midair.
 Fall speed is increased when you bonk your head in the ceiling, since your vertical momentum is reset each time.

 :::tagging{data-tags="{'media' : 'media/todps2/slowFall.mp4'}"}
 #### Slow Falling